Awards Administered by other Authorities

 Eastern Health Scholarships

 Each year, Eastern Health and its partners award more than $40,000 in scholarships to support the pursuit of higher education and to advance health-care practice and knowledge in Newfoundland and Labrador.
 We recognize the importance of learning in health care.
 As part of our Recognition Program, we offer a variety of scholarship opportunities to staff, dependants of staff and to eligible post-secondary students.
 Scholarships are provided by Eastern Health and our partners including foundations, auxiliaries and clubs.
-See website for more information and closing dates of scholarships.
+See website to apply and for deadline dates.

 Electro-Federation Canada Scholarship Program

 Electro-Federation Canada (EFC) is a national, not-for-profit industry association that represents over 220 member companies that manufacture, distribute, market and sell a wide range of electrical products.
 If you’re a post-secondary student who is pursuing a career in Electrical Engineering, Electrical Technologist/Technician, Industrial Distribution, Sales, Marketing, Finance, Human Resources, Supply Chain/Operations, Logistics, Data Analytics Management or Information Technology – then consider a career in an industry that is committed to a safer, more environmentally-sustainable future for Canadians.
 Take the first step by applying for up to three scholarships now!
-Deadline is May 31, 2020.
 See website for more details.